itungle-dev/liferay-onboarding/SetupProcess.md

 4. Solve your problem.
 And clean up and debug/sysout.
 5. When you ready to do a commit.
 Run `ant format-source` for 6.1.x stuff or `./gradlew formatSource` for the 7.0+
    - If you are changing anything in language/properties file, then `ant build-lang` for 6.1.x or `./gradlew buildLang` for 7.0+
-6. Make a commit. with message, "\$TicketName; Description of the solution or outcome"
+6. Make a commit. with message, "\$TicketNum; Description of the solution or outcome"
 7. Create a pull request to Ryan or your manager instead of liferay repo. if use, github cli, gh pr create --web will show a web UI to send the right pull request to the right person and repo

 ## Naming convention